The Backstory of #BeYouForYou and #HaveFeetWillTravel

-P.S.: I am that girl; a girl who now sees the wisdom in this Steve Jobs quote: “You can’t connect the dots looking forward; you can only connect them looking backwards.
+P.S.: I am that girl; the girl who sees the wisdom in this Steve Jobs quote: “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.”

 And this is my story…

-What was someone who fit the mould of I-quit-my-job-to-travel now doing by facilitating workshops on expressive writing?
+What was someone who (wanted to) fit the mould of I-quit-my-job-to-travel, now doing by facilitating workshops on writing-for-self-expression?
 Not travel writing.
 Not creative writing.
-But expressive writing.
+But writing for self-expression!

-It took me a year of examining – that were coupled with a few meltdowns – to realise that more than writing for myself and for an audience; whether through my blog-posts or through the projects I was undertaking, I wanted to take writing to more people.
+It took me a year of examining – coupled with a few meltdowns – to realise that more than writing for an audience - whether through my blog-posts or through the projects I was undertaking - I wanted to take writing to more people.

 Not writing as a skill, but writing as an experience.